sohitmiglani/flask-bootstrapped-template/README.md

-# Bootstrapped Template in Flask
+# Bootstrapped Flask Template for RNA-seq data analysis

 A template for building visualisation and analysis apps of RNA-seq data in Flask.